Patient & Whaanau Centred Care Consumer Council

 Click here for Terms of reference.

-If you have any questions, please either email Renee Greaves or phone 021 661 407.
+If you have any questions, please either email Debi Higson or phone 021 661 407.

 Read Consumer Council update which summarises all their activities for 2015.

-- Patient experience week 2015/16 .
-Activities here included a Listening café where council members and other consumers shared personal experiences with students ,to help understand experience and empathy.
-Participation in activities within the Empathy zone to enable staff to better understand some of the experiences that patients have.
+- Patient experience week 2015/16.
+Activities here included a Listening café where Council members and other consumers shared personal experiences with students, to help them understand patient and whaanau experience.
+Participation in activities within the Empathy zone to enable staff to better understand some of the experiences that patients and whaanau have.

-- Active contribution into the Values and Strategy Refresh for CMH
+- Active contribution into the Values and Strategy Refresh for CM Health

 - Provision of the consumer perspective for the Healthy Together 2020 Strategic Plan.
-Support so that the organisation obtained a balanced view of the requirements from both staff and consumers, whaanau.
+Support so that the organisation obtained a balanced view of the requirements from staff, consumers and whaanau.

-- Co-development and active participation ( actors) for the Communication video- staff training tool.
+- Co-development and active participation (actors) for the Communication video (staff training tool) created as part of Patient Experience week

-- Providing support to the Middlemore Foundation which raises charitable funds for CMH community.
-This included street appeal collections, ongoing support for campaigns- supporting Kids First.
+- Providing support to the Middlemore Foundation which raises charitable funds for CM Health community.
+This included street appeal collections, ongoing support for campaigns- supporting Kidz First.

 - Providing consumer perspective and lived experience, into projects and programmes including:

-- Cancer research project, End of life Planning programme.
+- Cancer research project, End of life Planning programme, Health Equity

 Meeting dates for 2016/17